da-penguin-guy/Virgil/Overview.md

 Look at the example JSON or the example scripts for more specific information.

-# Info Requests
+# Parameter Requests
-Info requests are sent from a master to a slave to request an Info Message.
+`ParameterRequest` messages are sent from a master to a slave to request parameter information.
 They contain an array of the preamp indices that should be sent.
-Info Messages, once requested, are sent to the IP address that requested it.
+`ParameterResponse` messages, once requested, are sent to the IP address that requested it.
-Info requests can also request information about the device itself, such as the model number, device type, etc.
+`ParameterRequest` can also request information about the device itself, such as the model number, device type, etc.

 **ParameterRequest and preampIndex Handling:**
 - When sending `ParameterRequest` messages, you may send requests for all possible preamp indices at once (including -1 for device-level info and 0..N-1 for each preamp).
+- A `preampIndex` of -1 should be treated as a request for device-level info (model number, device type, preampCount, etc).
-- Some devices may respond with a `preampIndex` of -2, which should be treated as equivalent to device-level info (like -1).
-- Always parse and store any response with `preampIndex: -1` or `preampIndex: -2` as device-level info, and all other valid indices as preamp-level info.
+- A `preampIndex` of -2 should be treated as a request for both device-level info (like -1) and for every preamp (0..N-1).
+If you receive a response with `preampIndex: -2`, treat it as if you received both device-level info and all preamp info.
-- This allows you to send all requests at once and handle all possible device implementations robustly.

 Look at the example JSON or the example scripts for more specific information.

-# Parameter Info Response
+# Parameter Responses
-Parameter Info Responses provide detailed information about the parameters supported by a device or preamp.
+`ParameterResponse` messages provide detailed information about the parameters supported by a device or preamp.
 They are sent in response to a `ParameterRequest` message and contain the requested parameter information.

 ## Message Structure
-A `ParameterInfoResponse` message contains the following fields:
+A `ParameterResponse` message contains the following fields:

-- **messageType**: Should be set to `ParameterResponse`.
 - **transmittingDevice**: The Dante name of the device sending the response.
 - **receivingDevice**: The Dante name of the device receiving the response.
-- **parameterResponses** (array, REQUIRED): An array containing the parameter information messages.
-This field is required and replaces the previous `messages` array for clarity and consistency.
+- **messages** (array, REQUIRED): An array containing the parameter information messages.
+This field is required for this message type.

-## Parameter Information Message Structure
+## Parameter Response Structure
-Each object in the `parameterResponses` array of a `ParameterInfoResponse` contains the following fields:

-- **preampIndex**: The index of the preamp this message pertains to.
-Use -1 for device-level parameters.
-- **gain**: Information about the `gain` parameter (see below).
-- **pad**: Information about the `pad` parameter (see below).
-- **lowcut**: Information about the `lowcut` parameter (see below).
-- **polarity**: Information about the `polarity` parameter (see below).
-- **phantomPower**: Information about the `phantomPower` parameter (see below).
-- **rfPower**: Information about the `rfPower` parameter (see below).
-- **rfEnable**: Information about the `rfEnable` parameter (see below).
-- **batteryLevel**: Information about the `batteryLevel` parameter (see below).
-- **model**: Information about the `model` parameter (see below).
-- **deviceType**: Information about the `deviceType` parameter (see below).
-- **preampCount** (int): The number of preamps on the device.
-This field is REQUIRED only in device-level ParameterInfoResponse objects (where `preampIndex` is -1) and MUST NOT be included for preamp-level responses.
+Each object in the `messages` array of a `ParameterResponse` includes all properties that this device supports (such as gain, pad, lowcut, etc.), using the property names and sub-values defined in the parameter list at the top of this document.
+Only include the properties present on the device.
+For the structure and sub-fields of each property, refer to the parameter definitions above.

+See the example JSON files for the exact structure for each parameter.

 ## Notes
-- The `parameterResponses` field is REQUIRED and replaces the previous `messages` array for all ParameterInfoResponse messages.
+- The `messages` field is REQUIRED for all `ParameterResponse` messages.
 - The `preampCount` field is only present for device-level responses (where `preampIndex` is -1) and MUST NOT be included for preamp-level responses.
-- Include all supported parameters for each preamp in the `parameterResponses` array.
+- Include all supported parameters for each preamp in the `messages` array.
 - Use the `locked` field to indicate if a parameter is adjustable or fixed.

 Look at the example JSON or the example scripts for more specific information.